HarryEm/fswd_projects/projects/capstone/starter/README.md

 Each actor can be assigned to multiple movies and each movie can also be assigned multiple actors.

+## Motivation

+Running a Movie Casting Agency is hard work and its particularly difficult keeping track of actors and movies in an industry which is so fast moving.
+Every day there are changes and instead of attempting to maintain a physical record of the comings & goings, an app which manages an online database is far preferable.
+It also calls for different permissions dependining on how senior someone's role is.

 ## Using the app

 The app has been deployed to heroku and can be accessed at https://movie-casting-agency.herokuapp.com/